ianmkinney/code-scanner/README.md

-## ZYN Scanner (Next.js)
+##  Scanner (Next.js)

-This app replicates the standalone `index.html` ZYN scanner UI/logic in a componentized Next.js app.
+This app replicates the standalone `index.html`  scanner UI/logic in a componentized Next.js app.
 It uses the device camera, scans QR in the viewfinder, and performs OCR below the QR to extract the case-sensitive code.
-Codes are copied to clipboard and you can jump to ZYN Rewards.
+Codes are copied to clipboard and you can jump to  Rewards.

 ### Requirements
 - Node 18+